 The Cinematic Lives of Muslims

-This project explores depictions of Muslims and Islam and their ideological function in Western cinema, as well as, how Muslim identities and the tradition is imagined and represented in Muslim majority cinematic cultures.
-The first section of the book outlines the dominant features in Muslim representation in western cinema (French, British, and American).
+This project explores how media makers disrupt dominant representational patterns of Muslims and Islam in French, British, and American cinema.
+The first section of the book outlines the dominant features in Muslim representation in French, British, and American screen cultures.
 These depictions are placed within the particular social historical circumstances and the changing political landscapes of each nation as they shift over the century.
-Section two explores how transnational Muslim filmmakers working in French, British, and American media contexts disrupt these patterns.
-The final segment of the book outlines how cinematic cultures are constructed and defined in Muslim majority contexts, including national cinemas in Egypt, Iran, Turkey, Nigeria, India, Israel, and Indonesia.
+Section two explores how transnational Muslim filmmakers working in these national media contexts unsettle these patterns by broadening the cinematic possibilities.
+Special attention is given to the social context of media production including filmmakers self-identified motivations and intentions, community activism, networks of training and support, and film festivals.
+The final segment of the book explores the role of Muslim movie stars in dismantling these images and diversifying the legibility of Muslims in the public.

 Muslims in the Movies: A Global Anthology, Editor (ILEX Foundation & Harvard University Press)